Harvard, MIT seek temporary halt to Trump administration rule on international students | Law-Order

 Harvard had announced it would hold all classes online in the coming fall term.
 Massachusetts Attorney General Maura Healey said in a statement the state was also planning to sue over the rule, which she called "cruel" and "illegal."

 Her office said it was still working out the details of any potential legal action but that it had been in touch with Harvard and other major colleges and universities in the state to "support their efforts to protect students."
-The U.S. Department of Justice did not immediately respond to a request for comment.
+White House Press Secretary Kayleigh McEnany suggested on Wednesday that rather than Harvard and MIT suing the Trump administration over the rule, students unable to go to class in person should sue the universities.

+"Perhaps the better lawsuit would be coming from students who have to pay full tuition with no access to in-person classes to attend," McEnany told a White House news conference.
+President Donald Trump is pushing schools across the country to reopen in the autumn.

 There are more than a million foreign students at U.S. colleges and universities, and many schools depend on revenue from foreign students, who often pay full tuition.
 The U.S. Immigration and Customs Enforcement (ICE) agency rule said most students on F-1 and M-1 visas could stay if their programs were in person or offered a mix of online and in-person instruction.